Rudolf Vrba: Meeting with the Jewish Council

 Vrba and Wetzler spent the night in Čadca in the home of a relative of the rabbi Leo Baeck, before being taken to Žilina by train.
 They were met at the station by Erwin Steiner, a member of the Slovak Jewish Council (or Ústredňa Židov), and taken to the Jewish Old People's Home, where the council had offices.
 Over the following days, they were introduced to Ibolya Steiner, who was married to Erwin; Oskar Krasniansky, an engineer and stenographer (who later took the name Oskar Isaiah Karmiel); and, on 25 April, the chair of the council, Dr. Oskar Neumann, a lawyer.

 The council was able to confirm who Vrba and Wetzler were from its deportation lists.
 In his memoir, Wetzler described (using pseudonyms) several people who attended the first meeting: a lawyer (presumably Neumann), a factory worker, a "Madame Ibi" (Ibolya Steiner) who had been a functionary in a progressive youth organization, and the Prague correspondent of a Swiss newspaper.
 Neumann told them the group had been waiting two years for someone to confirm the rumours they had heard about Auschwitz.
-Wetzler was surprised by the naïvete of his question: "Is it so difficult to get out [of] there?"
+Wetzler was surprised by the naïveté of his question: "Is it so difficult to get out [of] there?"
 The journalist wanted to know how they had managed it, if it was so hard.
 Wetzler felt Vrba lean forward angrily to say something, but he grabbed his hand and Vrba drew back.